 These raspberry oatmeal bars pay homage to the classic jam bar in the best possible way.
 Sweet raspberry jam is smooshed between layers of nutty, buttery, oatmeal cookie dough and baked until golden.
 Although they make a lovely gift, we won’t judge if you just can’t part with them.–Angie Zoobkoff

-- 2 sticks unsalted butter (8 ounces or 227 g), cold, cut into small pieces, plus more for the pan
+- 2 sticks (8 oz) unsalted butter, cold, cut into small pieces, plus more for the pan

 - 1 large egg white, at room temperature

 - 1 1/2 cups rolled oats (do not use steel-cut or quick-cooking)

 - 1 cup sliced almonds

 - 1/2 teaspoon ground cinnamon

 - 1 cup store-bought or homemade raspberry jam*

 - Preheat the oven to 350°F (180°C).
 Place the oven rack in the center of the oven and butter the inside of a 9-inch (23-cm) square baking pan.